sbt/sbt/src/sphinx/Detailed-Topics/Process.rst

 ``sbt`` includes a process library to simplify working with external processes.
-The library is available without import in build definitions and at the interpreter started by the :doc:`console-project <Console-Project>` task.
+The library is available without import in build definitions and at the interpreter started by the :doc:`consoleProject <Console-Project>` task.

 To run an external command, follow it with an exclamation mark ``!``: